 - Tents are legal in fewer places- Many cities have laws prohibiting the use of tents within city limits to prevent the formation of tent cities.
 Often there is no law against hammocks.
 If you set up in a park, you can just say that you’re taking a nap and not camping.
 This is completely reasonable.
 After all, people lay down and take naps in parks all the time.
 If you set up a tent in the same park, you are obviously camping and could be kicked out.

 - In some regions, finding a campsite is more difficult with a tent- To have a comfortable night’s sleep, you need a flat place to pitch your tent.
-In areas with rocky or uneven terrain, it can be difficult to find a suitable spot.
+In areas with rocky ground or uneven terrain, it can be difficult to find flat surfaces.
+Finding a suitable spot with level ground to camp can take some time.
 If the ecosystem is sensitive, you can only set up your tent in designated sites.
 This is to prevent environmental damage.
 Having said this, you can almost always find a place to pitch a small tent.

 - There are more bugs and critters on the ground- Tents do a good job of keeping unwanted pests out.
 You still have to be careful about keeping food in your tent and zipping the door closed every time you get in and out.
 I have heard of mice chewing their way into tents to get some food.